 - No blue light.
 Blue light messes your circadian rhythm and throws you off the good-sleep horse.
-Get rid of it via flux (free for PC/Mac), Night shift (iOS setting), Night mode/Free app (Android), or Blue light blocking glasses
+Your device probably has built-in a setting to regulate it!

 Also, the more regular your sleep regimen is, the better quality of sleep you’ll enjoy.
 Keep that in mind.

 Now, after you’ve picked the duration of your sleep, it’s time to calculate your bedtime.
 Here’s how: